webdriverio/webdriverio/website/docs/OrganizingTestSuites.md

 As described above, there are benefits in running the tests concurrently.
 However, there are cases where it would be beneficial to group tests together to run sequentially in a single instance.
 Examples of this are mainly where there is a large setup cost e.g. transpiling code or provisioning cloud instances, but there are also advanced usage models that benefit from this capability.

-To group tests to run in a single instance, simply define them as an array within the specs definition.
+To group tests to run in a single instance, define them as an array within the specs definition.

 ```json
     "specs": [